My shopping cart

 Short Answer: Possibly, but it isn’t recommended.

 Long Answer: Greenwood always works best, but a good haft can last 2-4 weeks, sometimes longer.
-After this point, it will depend on the type of wood, but if you’re planning on doing a lot of chopping, it's always a good idea to cut a new haft.
+It will depend on the type of wood, but if you’re planning on doing a lot of chopping, it's always a good idea to cut a new haft.

-Furthermore, a fresh haft that has retained much of its moisture content will be heavier than a dried counterpart.
+Besides, a fresh haft that has retained much of its moisture content will be heavier than a dried counterpart.
 This added weight helps the Axxis to naturally bite deeper when chopping without necessarily having to use more muscle.
-That being said, I have reused hafts that are months old and fully dried, and they have served me well.
+That being said, I've had a haft from a hardwood scrub tree that chopped like a beast and lasted 4 months.
 In these circumstances, I lash my Axxis as tight as is humanly possible, and am VERY CAREFUL to check my lashings regularly as dry wood is more likely to crack/splinter.

 Short Answer: I wouldn't recommend it.